A sore throat is the general name for two common conditions:

 Call your doctor if you:

-The American Academy of Pediatrics suggests calling your child's doctor if your child has a sore throat that continues through the day (no matter what other symptoms are present).
+The American Academy of Pediatrics suggests calling your child's doctor if your child has a sore throat that goes on for more than 1 day (no matter what other symptoms are present).

 Your doctor will do a physical exam.
 This involves looking closely at your mouth, throat, nose, ears, and the lymph nodes in your neck.